SkywardSyntax/Snake/README.md

 - **Classic**: The standard game mode where the snake moves at a normal speed and the game ends if the snake hits the walls or itself.
 - **No Borders**: The snake can move through the walls and appear on the opposite side of the grid.
 - **Hardcore**: The snake moves faster and the game ends if the snake hits the walls.
+- **Time Attack**: Collect as much food as possible within a time limit.
+- **Survival**: Survive as long as possible with increasing difficulty.

 ### Multi-Level Gameplay